raspberrypilearning/the-all-seeing-pi/worksheet.md

     ![All Seeing Pi in a laser cut box](images/asp-laser.png)

+## Finishing the set up

+1. To write the software, you will also need to connect a keyboard and mouse to your Raspberry Pi, as well as a display if you are not using the touchscreen.

+1. Power on your Raspberry Pi and check that the touchscreen works if you are using one.
 Once you have set up your hardware, head over to [worksheet 2](worksheet2.md) to find out how to write the software to control your All Seeing Pi.